Fast Commutative Matrix Algorithm: Abstract

 \section{Abstract}

 We show that the product of an $n \times 3$ matrix and a $3 \times 3$ matrix over a commutative ring can be computed using $6n+3$ multiplications.
 For two $3 \times 3$ matrices this gives us an algorithm using $21$ multiplications.
-This is an improvement with respect to Makarov algorithm using $22$ multiplications\cite{makarov:matrmult}.
+This is an improvement with respect to Makarov's algorithm using $22$ multiplications\cite{makarov:matrmult}.
 We generalize our result for $n \times 3$ and $3 \times 3$ matrices and present an algorithm for computing the product of an $l \times n$ matrix and an $n \times m$ matrix over a commutative ring for odd $n$ using $n(lm + l + m -1)/2$ multiplications if $m$ is odd and using $(n(lm +l + m - 1) + l - 1)/2$ multiplications if $m$ is even.
-Waksman algorithm for odd $n$ needs $(n-1)(lm + l + m-1)/2 + lm$ multiplications\cite{waksman}, thus in both cases less multiplications are required by our algorithm.
+Waksman's and Islam's algorithm for odd $n$ needs $(n-1)(lm + l + m-1)/2 + lm$ multiplications \cite{islam, waksman}, thus in both cases less multiplications are required by our algorithm.
+We also give an algorithm for even $n$ using $n(lm + l + m -1)/2$ multiplications without making use of divisions, since Waksman's and Islam's algorithm make use of some divisions by $2$ \cite{islam, waksman}.
+Furthermore we present a novelty for matrix multiplication: In this paper we show that some non-bilinear algorithms with special properties can be used as recursive algorithms.
+In comparison to bilinear algorithms for small $n \times n$ matrices say $n<20$ we obtain some better results.
+From these non-bilinear algorithms we finally obtain approximate non-bilinear algorithms.
+For instance we obtain an approximate non-bilinear algorithm for $5 \times 5$ matrices that uses only $89$ multiplications.
+If at all it is possible to compare this algorithm with a bilinear algorithm we obtain a better result with respect to Smirnov's algorithm \cite{smirnov5x5}.